Everybody Wants Thought Leadership Content. But How Do You Do It, Exactly?

 "You did something in your past to solve a hard problem and learned something about the world that not a lot of other people know."

-Experience is one way to develop an earned secret, but it’s not the only one.
-Sometimes you just see something that no one else in the market is seeing.
+Experience is one way to develop an earned secret, but it's not the only one.
+Sometimes, you see something no one else in the market sees.
 That insight is no less earned than experience is.

 However you come by them, your earned secrets are the core of your competitive advantage in business; they're the core of your competitive advantage in content as well.

-Thought leadership content is all about surfacing those earned secrets—the unique perspectives, experiences, and resources you have that inform your product and the philosophy of your brand—and sharing them with your audience for the purpose of building credibility, trust and, ultimately, loyalty.
+Thought leadership content is about surfacing those earned secrets — the unique perspectives, experiences, and resources you have that inform your product and brand — and sharing them with your audience to build credibility, trust, and, ultimately, loyalty.

 • Counter-narrative opinions